India transfers diplomat to U.N. in bid to defuse row with U.S.

 While in New York, a few dozen protesters including several domestic workers from South and Southeast Asia gathered outside India's consulate, chanting slogans and waving posters demanding that Khobragade's diplomatic immunity be waived.

-"Passports revoked, slave wages, restricted communication - this constitutes trafficking workers," said Leah Obias, an organiser with the migrant-workers rights group Damayan.
+"Passports revoked, slave wages, restricted communication - this constitutes trafficking workers," said Leah Obias, an organizer with the migrant-workers rights group Damayan.
 "There are diplomats trafficking workers all over the city and we demand justice."

 For all the strong words, both sides have a strong interest in getting relations back on track.
 India and the United States have enjoyed warmer ties on several fronts over the past decade.